SFU Research Newsletter 03/26

 Studying psychology prepares students for a wide range of career opportunities.
 This wide spectrum of career prospects is matched by a broad range of research-based and research-guided teaching, especially in the Bachelor’s programme.
 In order to promote a readiness for interdisciplinarity from the very beginning, teaching is also offered in subjects that directly border on psychology: sociology, political science, historical anthropology, economics, etc. In contrast to the primarily natural science-oriented study programmes at Austrian and German state universities and colleges, the curricula of the psychology study programmes at SFU’s Faculty of Psychology are also more oriented towards social science, cultural science and the humanities.

-An individual research project funded by the Austrian Science Fund (FWF) at the Faculty of Psychology is, for […]
+A new research project funded by the City of Vienna is launching at the Faculty of Psychology.
+It […]

-An individual research project funded by the Austrian Science Fund (FWF) at the Faculty of Psychology is, for […]
+A new research project funded by the City of Vienna is launching at the Faculty of Psychology.
+It […]

 Wrbouschek, M., & Hametner, K. (2026).
 Moral breakdowns and their (failed) repair: The role of socionormative concerns in ressentiment formation.